Why CRE Lenders Should Care About Sustainable Buildings

-Since buildings aren’t disappearing any time soon, professionals in the real estate industry have started to care about sustainability in their portfolios.
-In this article we take a look at why focusing on sustainability matters from a commercial real estate (CRE) lender’s perspective, including:
+Since buildings aren’t disappearing any time soon, professionals in the real estate industry have started to care about sustainable buildings in their portfolios.
+In this article we take a look at why focusing on sustainable buildings matters from a commercial real estate (CRE) lender’s perspective, including:

 Carbon footprint.
 Green loans.
 ESG goals.
 Carbon neutral.

 These terms and others like them weren’t common a decade or two ago, but have now become vital considerations in the eyes of many borrowers.
 Since a lender can’t succeed without a borrower to lend to, they are terms worth taking note of.

 The facts are in the numbers.
 According to the Global Sustainable Investment Alliance, at least $30.7 trillion was held in sustainable or “green” investments in 2018.
 In 2020, a report conducted by EY found that 52% of banks view the environment and climate change as emerging risk factors in the next five years.
 On top of that, Nareit’s 2021 REIT ESG Report found that 98 of the 100 largest REITs report publicly on their ESG efforts, and 79% of REITs surveyed had a team or committee focused on sustainability efforts.

 From these statistics, it’s clear to see that the trend towards sustainable buildings has plenty of money to back it up, which is precisely why CRE lenders should take the time to understand the sustainability goals of their borrowers.
 As borrowers become experts on the topic of sustainability, so, too, should lenders.